 First, as a single parent buying a house in West Valley City, you need to distinguish crucially between what you need to have in a home and what you just want to have – what you need vs. what you want.
 Getting this evident early in the process can save you time as well as money.

-A great way to start is by listing, for instance, the amount of bedrooms and bathrooms, square footage, fenced yard, kitchen size, local facilities, personality of the neighborhood, etc. Next, you can list the like-to-have characteristics that would be lovely but not necessary, such as a deck, in-ground pool, or intelligent characteristics.
+5 Tips for single parent buying a home in West Valley City a great way to start is by listing, for instance, the amount of bedrooms and bathrooms, square footage, fenced yard, kitchen size, local facilities, personality of the neighborhood, etc. Next, you can list the like-to-have characteristics that would be lovely but not necessary, such as a deck, in-ground pool, or intelligent characteristics.
 Your home hunting will be more efficient when you have these lists in hand and your bargaining leverage will be stronger.

 2. Save for the Down Payment